pesuyn/AR-APP/README.md

 # SE05 - Group09
-# Project: Learn about AR using ARCore
+# Project: Research about AR using ARCore

 Authors: